Tackling Climate Pollution

-Cars & trucks on MN roads are the #1 source of climate pollution in our state.
+Cars & trucks on Minnesota roads are the #1 source of climate pollution in our state.

-The Clean Air Act, signed into law in 1970 by Richard Nixon, included Clean Car Standards enacted to reduce harmful climate change-causing pollution and other pollutants from the transportation sector.
-Supported by automakers, conservationists, national security groups, and more, the standards set fuel economy and climate pollution emission targets, based on vehicle size, for new cars and trucks sold in the United States.
+The Federal Clean Air Act, signed into law in 1970 by Richard Nixon, included clean car standards to reduce harmful climate change-causing pollution from the transportation sector.
+Supported by automakers, conservationists, national security groups, among others, the standards set fuel economy and climate pollution emission targets, based on vehicle size, for new cars and trucks sold in the United States.

 States like Minnesota have the option to either follow the minimum EPA standards or voluntarily adopt stronger standards that provide better protection for air and water.

 In 2007, the bipartisan Next Generation Energy Act was signed into law by Minnesota Republican Governor Pawlenty, requiring an 80% reduction in emissions by 2050.
 According to the latest state-level data, Minnesota’s reduction efforts must be accelerated to avoid the worst impacts of climate change across the state.
 Clean Cars Minnesota will help Minnesota fulfill the promise it made nearly 15 years ago, by getting us back on track to climate leadership.